E-commerce

 Summary

-In summary, treat the store finder as a product: business owners, an improvement roadmap, user testing, and tracking incidents related to addresses.
-This discipline prevents the page from becoming a static map, disconnected from changes in your physical network.
+In short, treat the store finder as a product: business owners, improvement roadmap, user testing, and tracking of address-related incidents.
+This discipline prevents the page from becoming a static map, disconnected from the evolution of your physical network.

 FAQ